adshidtadka/devuntu/README.md

-# project-k 開発環境用 vagrant VM
+# Ubuntu VM for development

 ## Installation